mlissner/michaeljaylissner.com/content/editing-on-github-a-non-technical-explainer.md

 ## Some Definitions

-1. Open Source: A way of creating a program where a developer shares all of their code so anybody can see it.
+1. **Open vs Closed Source**: This is a topic entire theses and books have been written about, but in general open source is way of creating a program where a developer shares all of their code so anybody can see it.
+In general when a program is open source, people are welcome to edit the code, help file and fix bugs, etc. On the other hand, closed source development is a way of creating a program so that only the developers can see the code, and the public at large is generally not welcome to contribute, except to sometimes email the developer with comments.

-1. Closed Source: A way of creating a program where a developer does *not* share any of their code, keeps it secret, and only releases their final product.
+    In a way, the product of open source development is a combination of the code itself plus the program it creates, while in closed source projects the product is the program alone.
+There are thousands of examples of each of these ways of developing software.
+For example, [Android][droid] and the [Linux Kernel][linux] are open source, while Microsoft Word and iPhones are not.
+(See how I couldn't link to the latter two?)

-1. Repository: A collection of files, images, and other stuff that are kept together for a common purpose.
+1. **Repository**: A collection of files, images, and other stuff that are kept together for a common purpose.
 Generally it's a bunch of files that create a website or program, but some people use repositories for all kinds of things, like dealing with [identity theft][id] (shameless plug), [holding the contents of this very webpage][edit] (shameless plug), or even [writing online books teaching lawyers to code][c4l] (*not* a shameless plug!).

-1. Pull request: A polite way to say, "This code is ready to get included in the main repository.
+1. **Pull request**: A polite way to say, "This code is ready to get included in the main repository.
 Please pull it in."

-1. Merging: The process of taking a branch or fork and merging the changes in it into another branch or fork.
+1. **Merging**: The process of taking a branch or fork and merging the changes in it into another branch or fork.
 This combines two people's work into a single place.

 [Git]: http://git-scm.com/